nwabuche/Intrusion-Detection-CrossDataset/project_features__analysis/outputs_article_analysis/article_report.md

 | CICIDS2017 (Intra)   | RF      | 0.9986 ± 0.0000         | 0.9956 ± 0.0000          | 0.9963 ± 0.0000       | 0.9959 ± 0.0000   |
 | CICIDS2017 (Intra)   | LR      | 0.8955 ± 0.0000         | 0.6235 ± 0.0000          | 0.9618 ± 0.0000       | 0.7566 ± 0.0000   |

-*Precision, Recall, and F1 correspond to the Attack class (label = 1).
-If only one run is available, Std is 0.0000.*

 <!-- TABLE4_START -->